cskroonenberg/auto-tweeter/README.md

 Almost done!

 Running that script will have created a file called ``tweets.csv``.
 Edit this file to with content for tweets (see below).
+The bot will Tweet the thing at the top of this file (and then subsequently remove that line from the file after the Tweet has been sent).
 Make sure it's you come back to it often to keep adding new messages!
 ```
 #tweets.csv
-"Throwback Thursday!!!!
-Can't wait for Thursday Night Football."
+Throwback Thursday!!!!
+Can't wait for Thursday Night Football.
-"It's Friday y'all!!!! #TGIF"
+It's Friday y'all!!!! #TGIF
-"Ladies and gentlemen, the weekend"
+Ladies and gentlemen, the weekend
 ```
 Each of these rows will be used for tweets.
 The final result should look like this: